 As a consequence, the way we should dispose of them should be adapted to each component.
 We can easily imagine the metal within the card shall go to a different recycling stream than the plastics.

-There is no regulation in place to impose the way we should manage cards when it's expired or replaced.
+There is no international regulation to impose how we should manage cards when they expire or are replaced.

-The truth is that there is no clear indication either, as it depends on local regulations.
+The truth is that there is no clear indication either, as it may depend on local regulations.

 The result?